-Is Machine learning a computerised or glorified version of statistics?.
-Answer to this question is simple which is “NO” (In my personal opinion).
+Is machine learning a computerized or glorified version of statistics?
+The answer to this question is simple, which is “no” (in my personal opinion).
 To my understanding, they both complement each other and work as partners.
-The two friends from school days just crossing each other on some occasions.
+The two friends from school days just crossed paths on some occasions.

-Let us not bring Data Mining in our minds here.
-The focus is only on these unfriend friends moreover in my personal opinion DM is not related here.
-Just to remind you some time back people also called Blockchain a glorified and polished version of swarm intelligence which is not the case in anyway.
+Let us not bring data mining into our minds here.
+The focus is only on these unfriended friends, and in my personal opinion, DM is not related here.
+Just to remind you, some time ago, people also called blockchain a glorified and polished version of swarm intelligence, which is not the case in any way.

 Statistics and Machine Learning

-Though there are some methodological differences between machine learning and statistics those really don’t divorce these two friends at all.
+Though there are some methodological differences between machine learning and statistics, those really don’t divorce these two friends at all.
 The difference between the two is that machine learning prioritizes improving efficiency and effectiveness, whereas statistics place significance on analyzing representative data sets and larger populations and creating hypotheses.
-The primary focus of machine learning is to generate predictions, even if the prediction can not be explained well.
+The primary focus of machine learning is to generate predictions, even if the explanation behind such predictions remains unclear.

-How to Lie with Statistics is a book written by Darrell Huff in 1954 presenting an introduction to statistics for the general reader.
-He was not a statistician but was a journalist who wrote many “how to” articles as a freelancer.
+How to Lie with Statistics is a book written by Darrell Huff in 1954 that presents an introduction to statistics for the general reader.
+He was not a statistician but a journalist who wrote many “how-to” articles as a freelancer.